Arash-hadi-D/Olist-Ecommerce-Sales-Analysis/README.md

 *   **Feature Engineering:** Created custom metrics including `Delivery_Time_Days`, `Delivery_Status` (On-Time vs. Late), and `Category_Groups`(reducing 74 Categories to 14 Category_groups).
 *   **Data Modeling:** Utilized Pivot Tables and Data Models to aggregate millions of data points into dynamic KPIs.
 *   **Visualization:** Designed a professional dynamic Dashboard using Slicers, Linked Pictures, and Geographic Heat Maps.

+### 🔎 Exploratory Data Analysis (EDA)
+An internal `EDA_&_Stats` sheet was created to validate assumptions:
+*   **Distribution Analysis:** Confirmed a "Long Tail" of late deliveries (20-90 days) using histograms.
+*   **Outlier Removal:** Filtered 2,500+ records with order status not being delivered and capped delivery time at 90 days to ensure metric stability.
+*   **Sentiment Analysis:** Identified a "J-Curve" in reviews.
+While on-time orders enjoy high satisfaction, **47% of late orders receive a 1-star rating**, proving that customers disproportionately punish delivery delays with the lowest possible score.

 ##  Key Findings